 Here I tend to disagree, continually injecting or hiring externally to try to find that magic growth formula very rarely works out positively.

-Look at the history of Hewlett Packard (Ticker: HPQ) since the founders left the company has been constantly injecting new management, merging and spinning off, to the dismay of their shareholders and employees.
+Look at the history of Hewlett Packard (Ticker: HPQ); since the founders left, the company has constantly been injecting new management, merging and spinning off, to the dismay of their shareholders and employees.